Showing posts with label 8 swords. Show all posts

 Recently, in quite a few of my readings, people have complained about how unreliable other people are becoming.
 Not necessarily just on dates, but also friends, family, adult children - everyone seems to be hedging their options, saying yes and changing it to maybe, or just ghosting arrangements.

-Covid has had many strange after affects, and NYC was always a city scared to commit, incase something better came along, but hey, let's all try to remember the golden rule - treat others as we would like to be treated ourselves.
+Covid has had many strange after effects, and NYC was always a city scared to commit, incase something better came along, but hey, let's all try to remember the golden rule - treat others as we would like to be treated ourselves.

 I know, I know, life is complex, and we want to do something and say yes and something weird happens and we can't.
 But we should immediately tell people that we can't, and we should look at our lives if weird things are happening too often.
 Maybe we are overwhelmed, maybe we are over committing.
 Maybe we should have a quiet weekend and do nothing.
 Nothing wrong with saying "I'd love to, but I can't."